 Inflammation is responsible for aging, many age-related illnesses and is related to how we store and metabolize fat in the body.
 Our cells use oxygen to produce energy and they generate free radicals as a byproduct of this metabolic function.
 Antioxidants scoop up free radicals, preventing the cellular degeneration within the body that causes further damage.

 Rejuvenation Science® Maximum Vitality™ is a robust antioxidant multivitamin, containing antioxidant vitamins A, C, E, plus alpha- and R-lipoic acid, Lycopene, Lutein, Astaxanthin, Green Tea, Gamma-E, milk thistle, hawthorn berry, curcumin, and proanthocyanidins from grape seed.

-Omega-3 polyunsaturated fatty acids (PUFAs) from fish oil have anti-inflammatory characteristics and promote weight loss.
-Omega-3’s accelerate body fat loss, elevate mood, stabilize blood sugar levels, lower insulin levels, and decrease appetite.2,3 The recommended dosage varies depending upon how much weight loss is desired.
-The recommended range is 3 to 9 softgels per day.
+Omega-3 polyunsaturated fatty acids (PUFAs) from fish and krill oil have anti-inflammatory characteristics and promote weight loss.
+Omega-3’s accelerate body fat loss, elevate mood, stabilize blood sugar levels, lower insulin levels, and decrease appetite.6,7 The recommended dosage varies depending upon how much weight loss is desired.
+The recommended range is 3 to 9 fish oil softgels or 1-2 krill oil softgels per day.

 Omega-6 fatty acids from vegetable oil are pro-inflammatory and promote weight gain.